Food Poisoning and the Law

 Much of the time it’s difficult to determine whether the food you ate was contaminated because it is hard to pinpoint what exactly made you sick.
 This is even more of a battle if there has been a time delay between eating the food and exhibiting symptoms.
 However, it’s easier to prove if many other people have come down with food poisoning by eating the same contaminated food.

 Not all personal injury cases arising from food poisoning are the same, but most of these cases fall under a "product liability" legal theory, making food poisoning cases similar to cases involving injury from a defective product.
 In other words, the contaminated food is the defective product that was sold to you and injured you by causing food poisoning.
 This would be known as the strict liability theory.

 Other legal theories of product liability include negligence and breach of warranty.
 For example, the restaurant could be liable for negligence if it didn’t provide a safe environment with safe food.
 In a breach of warranty case, there is usually the notion that a product will meet the expectation’s of an ordinary buyer.
 Clearly, an ordinary buyer would not expect his food to be contaminated and may then have a legal claim.

-If you or someone you know has suffered from food poisoning and you think you may able to trace the cause of it, you should meet with an experienced product liability attorney to give you more information about your legal rights.
-If you have already set up an appointment to meet with an attorney, please refer to Findlaw’s following pages to obtain the proper forms prior to meeting with an attorney for the first time:
+If you or someone you know has suffered from food poisoning and you think you may able to trace the cause of it, a product liability attorney can provide you more information about your legal rights.
+You may want to start by getting a free legal evaluation of your potential food poisoning claim by a local attorney.